 An easy and delicious chicken dinner!
-This creamy garlic chicken is made with boneless chicken fillets, cooked with mushrooms and garlic, all in a creamy sauce, perfect for spooning over mashed potatoes, pasta or gnocchi.
+This creamy garlic chicken is made with boneless chicken breast fillets, cooked with mushrooms and garlic, all in a creamy sauce, perfect for spooning over mashed potatoes, pasta or gnocchi.

 Why I love this creamy garlic chicken

 - This creamy garlic chicken with mushrooms is a bit of a back pocket recipe, that manages to always satisfy without too much fuss or muss.

 - It’s also very versatile.
 I’ve stirred some cooked gnocchi into it.
 I’ve served it over pasta and I’ve served it with mashed potatoes.
 Or skip the carbs and serve with just a salad or a green vegetable.

 - I love that this I just need a few chicken breasts and a tray of mushrooms to make this delicious dinner happen!

 Chicken – Boneless, skinless chicken breasts that are halved makes for quicker cooking and less worry about the thicker full breast cooking through completely.
 You could use boneless, skinless chicken thighs here, as well.

 Mushrooms – I’ve used cremini mushrooms here, that I sliced from whole.
 I prefer to slice the mushrooms myself, rather than buying them sliced, as I love the extra texture from the rounded bits.
 I can also control the thickness of the slices.